 Ingredients of natural origin

 When making improvements to our formulas, we always have to take into account how improving one component could negatively impact another.
 For example, rose petals are a frequently used ingredient in fragranced products and perfumes.
-“Rose oil is something we recreate artificially,” says Rituals’ environmental responsibility manager, Cameron MicKinnon.
+“Rose oil is an ingredient that we recreate artificially,” says Rituals’ sustainability specialist, Nichola Roberts.
 “Why?
-Because it takes masses of rose petals to create the amount of oil we would need.
-If every single brand in the cosmetics industry used natural rose petals, we might end up with no roses left at all.”
+Because it would take a huge amount of rose petals to create the amount of oil we would need.
+If every single cosmetics brand used natural rose petals, we could potentially end up with no roses left at all.”
 For this reason, it’s a much more sustainable option to artificially produce this oil, and even a top perfumer wouldn’t be able to tell the difference.
 This is of course just one example, and we will always opt for ingredients of natural origin wherever possible, but it’s all about finding the balance, hence our 90% target.

 When it comes to packaging, reducing plastic consumption and waste has become a huge priority to the world.
 In a poll by YouGov, four in five (81%) of people in the UK agreed that governments should introduce targets to reduce plastic waste.
 Some consumers might therefore ask the question, why are so many companies still using it?
 ‘Many companies continue to use plastics for their functional benefits and because they haven’t been able to get these functions from other materials’ explains Dr Alan Campbell, technical director of The LCA centre.
 “If plastic is used efficiently and responsibly (ideally in a reuse system, ending in recycling), then it could contribute to a lower carbon footprint option than some other packaging material types.”
 The infinitely recyclable glass, is often seen to be a more sustainable alternative to plastic.
 However, it also has its own setbacks.
 The actual process of making glass requires a lot of heat (around 1500 degrees) and this is often done with fossil fuels.
 Glass is also considerably heavier than plastic, and because of this, its transportation creates more carbon emissions.
 Truth be told, there’s no such thing as 100% sustainable packaging.
 Even if it’s made of recycled materials or is biodegradable, there will be some form of resources used in production.